Random vector functional link network: recent developments, applications, and future directions: Deep architectures based on RVFL model

 \section{Deep architectures based on RVFL model}

-The success of deep learning (DL) is based on the hierarchical representations of the raw data.
-DL stacks multiple hidden layers and optimizes the weights using any variants of the backpropagation algorithm.
+The success of deep learning (DL) is based on the hierarchical representations of the raw data \cite{alzubaidi2021review}.
+DL stacks multiple hidden layers and optimizes the weights using any variants of the back-propagation algorithm.
 With the help of the deep architecture, the DL can extract multi-scale features automatically.
-Inspired by the idea of DL, many researchers have been dedicated to developing deep RVFL with multiple enhancement layers.
+Inspired by the idea of DL, deep RVFL with multiple enhancement layers has been proposed \cite{shi2021random}.

+Table \ref{tab:Summary of deep RVFL} summarizes the representative literature about different deep RVFL networks.
+The main distinction among them is the utilization of direct links.
+Some literature only utilizes the direct link to connect input layer to output layer to assist in learning the linear patterns \cite{zhang2016visual,henriquez2018twitter}.
+Some literature utilizes direct links to connect all hidden layers and output layers \citep{gao2021random,gao2022inpatient,shi2022weighting,shi2021random,CHENG2021107826}.
+Therefore, the raw features are utilized to provide clean information to each level's representation.
+Furthermore, \citet{katuwal2019stacked} proposed dense connections of all hidden layers.
+Another characteristic of the deep RVFLs is the number of output layers.
+Multiple output layers benefit from the ensemble learning and improving the performance \citep{gao2021random,gao2022inpatient,shi2022weighting,shi2021random,CHENG2021107826}.

 The main research problem of deep RVFL is the architecture design.
 This section reviews the state-of-the-art deep RVFL' architectures in detail.
 The state-of-the-art deep RVFL architectures are shown in Figure \ref{fig:edRVFL}.
 These architectures can be classified into three categories, the stacked deep RVFL, the hybrid deep RVFL, and the ensemble deep RVFL (edRVFL).